Does Magnesium For Depression Work?

 I have depression, can magnesium help?

-If you would prefer to receive therapy for your depression from the comfort of your own home, then online therapy may be a viable option for you.
-Online therapy allows you to get the best possible treatment in a convenient yet still professional format.
-Online therapists are fully licensed and have the proper knowledge to work with you through a variety of conditions and concerns, including major depression, anxiety, trauma, and more.
-Additionally, online therapy can operate outside of standard business hours, meaning that you can get help when it suits your schedule best.
+If you would prefer to receive therapy for your depression from the comfort of your home, online therapy may be a viable option for you.
+Online therapy through a platform like BetterHelp allows you to receive treatment in a convenient yet still professional format.
+Online therapists are fully licensed and have the proper knowledge to work with clients living with a variety of conditions and concerns, including major depression, anxiety, trauma, and others.
+Additionally, online therapy can operate outside of standard business hours.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.